 We finished off the day with our Letter Bb craft: he had been waiting all day for this as he really likes to cut and paste and make things “come to life” from bits and pieces of paper.
 The template for the letters is available here, if you’d like to use it.
 Here is carefully applying the glue in a straight line…

 We started the following day by doing a beginning sounds sorting activity using the Letter A vocabulary cards and the letter B vocabulary cards (available in this Phonics Letter of the Week unit).
 Once again, we really over-emphasized the beginning sound so that he could really hear the “a” or the “b”.
 While this is not something he has mastered yet nor can he independently sort the vocabulary cards, he understands that we are listening for the beginning sound and, at this point in time, I’m really happy that he has grasped that concept!

-We used the tracing printables from The Measured Mom again.
-He enjoyed using the different coloured fruit smelling textas and told me the letters down the bottom were too small for his textas…
+We used the tracing printables from The Measured Mom.
+He enjoyed using the different colored fruit smelling markers and told me the letters down the bottom were too small for his markers…

 We also did a balloon tissue paper scrunch craft to get those little finger muscles working.
 The template for the balloon is available here.

 Our final day for the letter Bb we started with a sensory activity.
 Since B is for balloon, we filled up some balloons with different things: rice, beans, sugar (we didn’t have sand), flour and hair gel.
 We played for quite a while with them, talking about how they feel and comparing one balloon to another.
 When the kids came home from school, Filip told them about our little sensory play and they all got into it, feeling each balloon and trying to guess what was inside.
 Then, of course, my boys decided to have a balloon fight and I had to take them away before they popped!
 Here is a pic of Filip.

 He also did a Bb maze, using stamps to get from one side to the other.
 He still goes in random order, but that’s OK!